neluca/neluca/README.md

 # Hi, I'm Neluca. 👋
 I'm an Algorithm Engineer 👀.
+I'm fascinated with the natural and mathematical world

 My main interests are: